Women in World War II: Extermination

 Thousands of women were killed during Pacification actions in German-occupied Poland.

 Tens of thousands were killed by Ukrainian nationalists in Volhynia and Eastern Galicia.

-Tens of thousands of non-Jewish women were shot in August 1944 at Warsaw during Ochota massacre and Wola massacre.
+Tens of thousands of Polish women were shot in August 1944 at Warsaw during Ochota massacre and Wola massacre.

 Concentration camps and slave work

 Zofia Kossak-Szczucka, Seweryna Szmaglewska, Krystyna Żywulska were imprisoned in Auschwitz and later described their experiences in novels.

 Many women were Zivilarbeiters or camp or prison inmates who had to work for Germans.
 There existed a camp for girls in Dzierżązna, Łódź Voivodeship, a subcamp of the Polen-Jugendverwahrlager der Sicherheitspolizei in Litzmannstadt.

 Babies born by the prisoners were starved in Nazi birthing centres for foreign workers.

 Nazi human experimentation

 Sexual contacts

 German historian Maren Röger describes three types of sexual contact: intimacy, rape and prostitution.